EXPLAINER-What is causing Cuba's acute shortage of fuel?

 HOW IS VENEZUELA TRANSPORTING OIL TO CUBA?

-PDVSA is no using a large portion of its own fleet to transport Venezuelan crude and fuel to Cuba, including tankers Manuela Saenz, Icaro, Terepaima and Yare.
+PDVSA is now using a large portion of its own fleet to transport Venezuelan crude and fuel to Cuba, including tankers Manuela Saenz, Icaro, Terepaima and Yare.

 IS CUBA IMPORTING FROM OTHER COUNTRIES?